cased/sandboxes/README.md

 ## Security Disclosure

-We take security seriously.
 If you discover a security vulnerability in this library or any of its dependencies, please report it responsibly.

 **Responsible Disclosure:**
 - Email security reports to: **ted@cased.com**
-- Include a detailed description of the vulnerability
+- Detailed description of the vulnerability
-- Provide steps to reproduce if possible
+- Steps to reproduce if possible
 - Allow reasonable time for a fix before public disclosure

-We will acknowledge your report within 48 hours and work with you to address the issue.
+Will acknowledge your report within 48 hours and work with you to address the issue.

 ## License